unpc2026/diaryasprogrammer/README.md

 > "Before we continue, is there anything you would like to clarify, correct, add, or change?
 Is there anything that is still unclear or that I may have misunderstood?"

-If the user provides feedback, the AI must update its understanding and revise affected work when necessary before continuing.
+If the user provides feedback, whether structured or unstructured, the AI must analyze and organize it, update its understanding, and revise affected work when necessary before continuing.

+Do not assume that every statement in unstructured feedback is a finalized decision.
+If the feedback materially affects the result but remains unclear, ask for clarification before making the affected change.

 If new information changes an earlier requirement or decision, the AI must treat it as an update and adjust affected work accordingly.